 Russia’s expansion shares, wih German nationalism, responsibility for the outbreak of World War I. While other European empires evaporated during that war, the Russian Empire survived and continued to expand until the fall of the Iron Curtain in 1989.
 The red dashed line on the map shows that the high water mark of this expansion marks the result of two centuries of organic growth.
 (I have shown the Iron Curtain as enclosing only the countries whose governments were installed by the Red Army, i.e. excluding Yugoslavia and Albania).

 Those who ponder the reasons for this steady expansion may want to take into account the theories of Jared Diamond in Guns, Germs, and Steel.
-He showed why the geography and climate of east-to-west continental land masses encourages continuous longitudinal migration and conquest.
+He showed why the geography and climate of east-to-west continental land masses encourages continuous migration and conquest.
 Tolstoy’s historical novel Haji Murad adds detail to the theory, showing how unruly tribes on Russia’s border enlisted Russian help against their oppressors, only to fall victim to Russian oppression instead.
-Parts of modern Ukraine are sharing this fate, having been convinced by faulty Anglo-American diplomacy that Britain and the US are their oppressors.
+Parts of modern Ukraine are sharing this fate, having been convinced by faulty Anglo-American diplomacy that Britain and the US are opposed to their self-determination.

 Britain could now abrogate its badly-drafted treaty of 1994, which no longer serves any purpose as Britain and the US clearly do not intend to reunite Crimea with Ukraine by force.
 The US would be forced to admit the mistake and would follow suit.
-If the treaty had not existed Ukraine would have allowed Crimea to vote for independence.
+If the treaty had not existed, Ukraine would have allowed Crimea to vote for independence.
 It would not have been necessary for Crimea to join the Russian Federation for protection against the US, Britain, and Kiev, a surrender of sovereignty which will remain a cause of dissension among the Crimean Tatar population.
 Future generations of ethnic Russians may also regret their parents’ hasty surrended of Crimea’s independence.

 (For more on this topic read my article in History and Policy)